April 28, 2018

 Information architects attempt to bring coherence to complex application user interfaces and digital products and are adept at modeling contextual assumptions, human behavior, and content (artifacts) of an environment as a way to articulate strategy and define sustainable UI structures.

 The resulting artifacts of IA modeling provide the official “blueprint” for design requirements and functionality.
 Common models include, but are not limited to sitemaps, and models for concepts, content, user experience, and flows.
-These and many other models are used to provide alignment with “owners” and clear instruction for design and development teams.
+These and many other models are used to provide alignment with “owners” and clear instructions for design and development teams.

 “information architects must define the underlying conceptual and content structure surrounding the targeted application interface/s.”

 In smaller Web-based environments that appear to be less complex, the information architecture strategy (often referred to as “the IA”) can be rationalized with less formality.
 In such cases, documentation may be minimal and the IA solution will likely be defined by someone who is not an IA specialist.
 However, complex information environments will typically require collaboration with many “stakeholders” such as business, product, marketing professionals, and a diverse team of HCI (human-computer interaction) practitioners.
-In this case, the information architect must work to integrate the concept- and content-dependent artifacts of each discipline to establish a sustainable and flexible site structure that correlates to the strategic intent and a set of anticipated usage patterns.
+In this case, the acting information architect must work to integrate the concept- and content-dependent artifacts of each discipline to establish a sustainable and flexible site structure that correlates to the architectural intent and a set of anticipated usage patterns.

 When a digital application user interface is not the end objective, information architecture analysis can be used to assess the underlying patterns of any target domain in order to rationalize a structure for strategy and/or implementation.